Environment— Environment —

 Risks

-Large 2℃ Transition Legal regulations 2Increased investment costs for renovating stores due to mandatory ZEB (Zero Energy Building) standards by the government
+Large 1.5℃ Transition Legal regulations 2Increased investment costs for renovating stores due to mandatory ZEB (Zero Energy Building) standards by the government

-Medium 2℃ Transition Technology 3Increased investment costs for charging equipment as EVs become more common
+Medium 1.5℃ Transition Technology 3Increased investment costs for charging equipment as EVs become more common

-Large 2℃ Transition Market 4Increased operating costs due to increased demand for electricity and rising electricity rates associated with investment in power generation that does not use fossil fuels
+Large 1.5℃ Transition Market 4Increased operating costs due to increased demand for electricity and rising electricity rates associated with investment in power generation that does not use fossil fuels

-Medium 2℃ Transition Reputation 5Decline of reputation among customers and investors if adequate environmentally conscious measures are not taken due to environmental awareness rising in society
+Small 1.5℃ Transition Reputation 5Deterioration of reputation among customers and investors if adequate environmentally conscious measures are not taken due to environmental awareness rising in society

 Medium Opportunities

-Scenario Type Climate-related business opportunities Impact 2℃ Resource efficiency 1Decreased operating costs due to improved efficiency with stores and offices
+Scenario Type Climate-related business opportunities Impact 1.5℃ Resource efficiency 1Decreased operating costs due to improved efficiency with stores and offices

-Large 2℃ Market 4Enlarged earnings through the provision of services based on new marketing that utilizes customer vehicle data obtained from IoT including charging equipment, etc.
+Large 1.5℃ Market 4Enlarged earnings through the provision of services based on new marketing that utilizes customer vehicle data obtained from IoT including charging equipment, etc.

-Large 2℃ Resilience 5Improved corporate image through resilience strategies
+Large 1.5℃ Resilience 5Improved corporate image through resilience strategies

 Medium -